 Astronomers have found a giant gas cloud, likely stripped from its parent galaxy long ago, in a cluster 330 million light-years away.

-Ten billion Suns’ worth of gas are hanging in space in the form of a cloud almost 200,000 light-years across.
+Ten billion Suns’ worth of gas hang in space in the form of a cloud almost 200,000 light-years across.
 Bigger than the Milky Way, this “orphan cloud” was probably torn long ago from the galaxy it once called home.

 Astronomers discovered this cloud in 2017 by the deep-red emission of its excited hydrogen, hanging in the Leo Cluster (Abell 1367) roughly 330 million light-years away.
 But it wasn’t until follow-up observations revealed an X-ray-emitting cloud at roughly the same location that it attracted the attention of Chong Ge (University of Alabama in Huntsville) and colleagues.
 They report their findings on this unique cloud in the August Monthly Notices of the Royal Astronomical Society.